 A defining characteristic of Baroque music is the use of figured bass, a shorthand notation that indicates the harmonies to be played by the basso continuo group.
 The basso continuo typically consists of a bass instrument (such as a cello, bassoon, or violone) and a chord-playing instrument (such as a harpsichord, organ, or lute).

-• Reinforcing the Mood: The basso continuo plays a crucial role in reinforcing the overall mood by providing a consistent harmonic and rhythmic framework for the music.
+- Reinforcing the Mood: The basso continuo is key here in reinforcing the overall mood by providing a consistent harmonic and rhythmic framework for the music.

 Examples of Unity of Mood in Baroque Compositions